TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Synthwave** (v1): Stable Diffusion model to create images in Synthwave/outrun style
     - **Trinart Characters** (v2.0): Derrida (formerly TrinArt Characters v2) is a stable diffusion v1-based model that was further improved on the previous characters v1 model.
 While this is still a versatility and compositional variation anime/manga model like other TrinArt models, when compared to the v1 model, Derrida was focused on more anatomical stability and slightly less on variation due to further multi-epoch training and finetuning.
     - **Tron Legacy Diffusion** (v1): Tron Legacy movie style
+    - **Ultraskin** (v0.9): This model will add a LOT of skin detail compared to SD 2.1.
+Sometimes this makes images look more realistic, sometimes less realistic!
     - **Valorant Diffusion** (v1.0): This model was trained on the Valorant agents splash arts, and some extra arts on the official website
     - **Van Gogh Diffusion** (v1): Stable Diffusion model trained on screenshots from the film Loving Vincent, best results with k_euler sampler
     - **Vintedois Diffusion** (v0.1): Vintedois (22h) Diffusion model trained by Predogl and piEsposito with open weights, configs and prompts (as it should be).
 This model was trained on a large amount of high quality images with simple prompts to generate beautiful images without a lot of prompt engineering.